The Murder of Richard Baldwin:

 Reviewing ‘basic criminal court case facts’, outside public purview, now sees ‘Research References’ supplied for even-better discernment by general public audiences.

 The material Collin uses has long been posted on this and other sites.
-Although Moore has been subject to criticism, he has released substantial documentation related to the case that Collin does not appear to understand.
+Moore has been subject to criticism by Mark, in part, because he has released substantial documentation related to the case that Collin does not appear to understand.

 Collin simply repeats his basic allegation by offering